Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Quantum complexity study

 \subsection{Chaotic behavior in the Model}

-The entanglement entropy behavior, though, unveils the complexity associated with the eigenstates of the model, it does not provide a direct insight into the complexity of the physical models that we have discussed above.
+The behavior of entanglement entropy and SRE, though, unveils the complexity associated with the eigenstates of the model, it does not provide a direct insight into the complexity of the physical models that we have discussed above.
 Specifically, it does not directly inform us about whether these models are integrable or non-integrable.
 For that purpose, we consider probing the chaotic behavior associated with the model through a systematic approach that we describe in detail below.